pydio/pydio-doc-admin-guide/3_identity_management/7_ED_group_tenancy.md

 [:image-popup:3_identity_management/group_tenancy_root_group_level.png]

-- You have enabled this option by going to the admin console in `left menu >> Advanced Settings >> Users Visibility` (Make sure that you have enabled advanced parameters to be shown in the menu list by toggling the `Show advanced parameters button`in the top right corner of the Admin console) and switching on the **Users visible only to their group** toggle - see screenshot below:
+- To enable this option go to the admin console, **Cells Console > Advanced Settings > Users Visibility** ` (Make sure that you have enabled advanced parameters to be shown in the menu list by toggling the `Show advanced parameters button`in the top right corner of the Admin console) and switching on the toggle - see screenshot below:

-[:image-popup:3_identity_management/group_tenancy.png]
+You have 2 settings:

+[:image-popup:3_identity_management/group_tenancy_menu.png]

+- **Users visible only to their group:** will isolate groups.
+- **Hide groups from sharing dialogs:** will add an additional layer by also removing any mention of groups from the sharing fields by toggling.

 ### For the record